Skip to main content

 }

-Since no other user lent money to the pool the rewardPerTokenIgnored for Alice is 0 allowing her to claim the full reward.
+Since no other user supplied funds to the pool, the rewardPerTokenIgnored for Alice is 0, allowing her to claim the full reward.

 Follow us: